-Before answering the questions below, read the article Building an Emergency Fund: practicalmoneyskills.com/ff90
+Read the article Building an Emergency Fund: practicalmoneyskills.com/ff90

 According to a recent BankRate survey, 40% of all Americans are unprepared to cover a \$1,000 emergency.
-Construct a list of possible emergencies someone could not afford to pay for without three to six months' worth of expenses set aside in a savings account for this purpose.
+5 Construct a list of possible emergencies that someone could not afford to pay for without three to six months' worth of expenses set aside in a savings account for that purpose.
 How much should you save for an emergency fund if your total monthly expenses are \$250?
 Or \$1,000?
 Take a look at your finances and determine how much you should be saving in preparation for the unexpected.
 A typical emergency fund should cover three to six months' worth of expenses.
-Resource: Emergency Fund calculator. practicalmoneyskills.com/ff91

-If your friend has an emergency fund goal of \$1,500 and can save \$100 per month, how long will it take to build the emergency fund?
+Resource: Emergency Fund calculator. practicalmoneyskills.com/ff91 If your friend had an emergency fund goal of \$1,500,and can save \$100 per month, how long will it take to build the emergency fund?